The Art Of Scripting HTTP Requests Using Curl

 curl --form upload=@localfilename --form press=OK [URL]

-A very common way for HTML based applications to pass state information between pages is to add hidden fields to the forms.
-Hidden fields are already filled in, they aren't displayed to the user and they get passed along just as all the other fields.
+A common way for HTML based applications to pass state information between pages is to add hidden fields to the forms.
+Hidden fields are already filled in, they are not displayed to the user and they get passed along just as all the other fields.

 A similar example form with one visible field, one hidden field and one submit button could look like:

-To POST this with curl, you won't have to think about if the fields are hidden or not.
-To curl they're all the same:
+To POST this with curl, you will not have to think about if the fields are hidden or not.
+To curl they are all the same:

 curl --data "birthyear=1905&press=OK&person=daniel" [URL]

 Figure Out What A POST Looks Like

 When you are about fill in a form and send to a server by using curl instead of a browser, you are of course interested in sending a POST exactly the way your browser does.

 An easy way to get to see this, is to save the HTML page with the form on your local disk, modify the 'method' to a GET, and press the submit button (you could also change the action URL if you want to).

 You will then clearly see the data get appended to the URL, separated with a

 Perhaps the best way to upload data to a HTTP server is to use PUT.
 Then again, this of course requires that someone put a program or script on the server end that knows how to receive a HTTP PUT stream.